 Man Utd’s last 11 signings before the Glazer takeover – and how they fared

-Manchester United have had mixed success in the transfer market over the last 15 years – but how did they fare in the years just before the Glazer takeover?
+Manchester United have had mixed success in the transfer market in recent years – but how did they fare in the years just before the Glazer takeover?

 The Glazer family have been heavily criticised by United supporters ever since immediately saddling the club with £540million worth of debt in 2005.

 We’ve looked at the last 11 signings United made before the takeover was completed to see how they fared at the club.